Fractured Magic: Chapter Twenty-Seven

 “Well, I’m all ears,” Thea said, clasping her hands together on the table and looking every part the dutiful student.
 “Oh!
 But first, let me get us some of those biscuits.”

-As Roman and Leandros walked back to the Ranulfs’ flat together, Roman said, “She’ll be fun to have around.”
+After briefing Leandros’ new guard, Roman and Leandros walked back to the Ranulfs’ flat together, sharing Leandros’ umbrella.
+“She’ll be fun to have around,” Roman said.

-“A fine sentiment,” Leandros replied, “But I don’t have time for fun.”
+“A fine sentiment,” Leandros replied, “But I don’t have time these days for fun.”

-“I know.”
-Roman bit his lip, then added, “I never meant for you to think—”
+Roman bit his lip.
+“I never meant for you to think—”

 Roman fell back a step, eyes wide.
 “I—”

-“What?”
-Roman asked, thrown by Leandros’ sudden change in tone.
-His dark eyes darted up from where he’d been watching Leandros’ hand, widening briefly in surprise.
-All that honesty vanished in an instant, though, replaced by a coy smile.
+Roman was clearly thrown by the sudden change in Leandros, his dark eyes briefly widening.
+“What?” he asked.
+That vulnerability was gone in an instant, though, replaced by a coy smile.
 “Why?
 Would you be jealous if I said no?”

-Leandros figured out what had been bothering him about Roman, the monumental change that he hadn’t been able to see: this person before him was a ghost, after all.
-This was never his Roman; his Roman had died in Histrios.
+Roman’s lips parted in surprise.
+Raindrops dripped off his curls and ran down his cheeks, and Leandros raised the umbrella again, ensuring they were both under it.
+He’d figured out what had been bothering him about Roman, the monumental change that he hadn’t been able to see: this person before him was a ghost, after all.
+This was never his Roman.
+Leandros could only assume his Roman really had died in Histrios.

 “Is that really what you want?”
 Leandros asked.

-This time, Roman’s eyes went comically wide.
+Roman’s eyes widened again.
 “How did you—ugh, Gareth.”
-He flushed and ran a hand through his hair, mussing up his curls.
-“Our time together was so short.
+He flushed and ran a hand through his hair, mussing up his curls and shaking water everywhere.
+“My time with her was short, even for a normal human’s standards.
 She was great, but I think we both just wanted to stave off the loneliness.
 It was never…more than that.
 At least, not for me.”

 Leandros looked away.
+If he continued to look at Roman while standing so close, he might do something foolish.
 “Well,” he sniffed.
 “She was too young for you, anyway.”

 Caught by surprise, Roman laughed.
-It still wasn’t quite the laugh Leandros remembered.
-“You know that you’d be too young for me too, right?”
+It still wasn’t quite the laugh Leandros remembered, but it was closer.
+“You know that you’d be too young for me too, then, right?”

-Roman recoiled like he’d been struck, his expression twisting with pain before it settled into hurt.
-Leandros didn’t let himself see it; without another word, he walked away and left Roman standing alone in the rain.
+Roman recoiled like he’d been struck, his expression twisting with pain before settling into hurt.
+“Leandros—”

 If you’d like to support the story, the best thing you can do is share it with others.
 You can also support the author with a one-time tip, or get perks in one of two membership tiers: